Kaz-ookid/Autoseller/README.md

 ````

 ## Contributing
-Feel free to open issues or submit pull requests for any improvements or bug fixes.
-Please, work on a new branch.
+Feel free to open issues or submit pull requests for any improvements or bug fixes

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.